Read more

 An additional challenge is the need to reroute around closed airspace, which adds one to three hours to Europe–Asia flights.
 This is not just more fuel per flight amid already constrained supplies — it triggers a cascade of consequences: fewer daily rotations per aircraft, crew duty-time regulation issues, and the need to maintain additional reserve crews.
 In practice, the effective capacity of the sector on affected routes drops by 10–15 percent, even when fuel is available.
 EasyJet has already warned investors that volatile fuel prices will weigh on results in the coming months and are negatively impacting customer bookings.

-Wizz Air as the canary in the coal mine
+Wizz Air as a canary in a coal mine

 What it means for passengers